 This radius of a cylinder calculator is a handy tool that can compute the parameters of right circular cylinders.
-By the radius of a cylinder we mean the radius of two congruent circles that are bases of a cylinder.
-That's why this type of cylinders is called circular.
+By the radius of a cylinder, we mean the radius of two congruent circles that are bases of a cylinder.
+That's why this type of cylinder is called circular.

 You should remember that the word cylinder may correspond to different shapes (generalized cylinder).
 However, we usually have in mind the right circular cylinder.
 The cylinder is right when one of the bases lies precisely above the other.
 Otherwise, the cylinder is oblique.

-The calculator on this site was prepared to answer the question how to find the radius of a cylinder.
-In our other right circular cylinder calculator, you can find more general information about cylinders.
+This calculator was prepared to answer the question how to find the radius of a cylinder.
+In our other right cylinder calc, you can find more general information about cylinders.
 Be sure to check it out!